 - Themes: The ability to customize the look and design of the browser.

 - Dark Mode: When turned on, all major elements of the browser will become black or dark grey.
 Ideal for AMOLED displays and night browsing.

 - Reading Mode: This feature adjusts the website for an improved reading experience on mobile.
 Text better matches the display size and ads are removed.

-- Private Browsing: The ability to search the web without your information being saved.
+- Private Browsing: The ability to browse the web secretly, without your data saving and syncing across your devices.
 Browsing history and logins are not recorded while using this mode.

 - Ad Blocker: The ability to blocks ads in web pages, either natively or with an extension.

 - Extensions: The ability to add extra features to the browser by installing miniature programs which enhance your browsing experiences.

 - Password Manager: The ability to store password information to autofill frequently visited websites.

 Mozilla recently updated Firefox across all platforms to include its new Quantum branding and features.
 Firefox Quantum consists of some backend performance improvements, new custom tabs, and a revamped interface.
 This new UI is known as Photon UI, which is optimized to help you get things done faster than its predecessor.